MeiAnd/BeCode_Exercises/Linux Path.md

+## Linux

+- Challenge Type : Learning
+- Delay : 5 days without projects
+- Team : Solo

+# Project context.

+Exercises to practice your Linux knowledge.
+There are some exercises that are specially designed for the rest of your training, so don't skip them.
+Requirements

+- You must have a Kali linux machine installed on your machine.
+- You must be able to run a second Virtual Machine.

+# Finding Files with Linux

 Create a file named my-file.txt with the touch command.
 Then execute the locate my-file.txt command.
 Do you find the file?